jovsa/UCI-HAR-dataPrep/CodeBook.md

   7. Merges the training and the test sets to create one data set.
 This will be done through a row merge as both these data sets have identical dimensions.
   8. Extracts only the columns which provide information on the mean and standard deviation for each measurement.
   9. Creates a independent tidy data set with the average of each column from the previous step grouped by each activity and by each subject.
-  10. Output a tidy data file in .csv and a copy in .txt
+  10. Output a tidy data file in .csv and a copy in .txt format.